Nigel Hamilton (author): Biographer

 In 1994, Hamilton moved back to the UK, where he became visiting professor of history at Royal Holloway, University of London, and Professor of Biography at De Montfort University, in Leicester.
 He set up the British Institute of Biography and led Royal Holloway's bid to create the first public and academic centre for biography in Britain, the Biorama Project.

 Hamilton again returned to the United States to undertake a two-volume biographical work on the life of former president, Bill Clinton.
 The first volume was published as Bill Clinton: An American Journey in 2003 while the second volume, Bill Clinton: Mastering the Presidency (taking Clinton's life up to 1996), followed in 2007.
 Both were lauded in the press and received outstanding reviews.

 Having become senior fellow at the John W. McCormack Graduate School of Policy Studies and a visiting scholar at both Georgetown University and George Washington University in 2005, Hamilton returned to his first love, the study of the art of biography.
 He published Biography: A Brief History in 2007, to high acclaim from The New York Times and followed in 2008 with How To Do Biography: A Primer, based on his many years of teaching and life writing, which received additional praise for Hamilton's work on the art of biography.

 Hamilton followed with a modern version of the classic history of the great emperors of Rome, The Twelve Caesars, written early in the second century A.D. by the biographer and historian Suetonius.
 Published by Yale University Press in September 2010, American Caesars records the lives of the last twelve American presidents, from Franklin Delano Roosevelt to George W. Bush, and is Hamilton's most ambitious work to date.

 Hamilton also reviews books for The Boston Sunday Globe, The Journal of Military History and the London Review of Books, among others.
 He has had op-ed pieces and articles in The New York Times, The Independent of London, and the Times Higher Education, among others.
 Hamilton has contributed to dozens of television documentary programmes and lectures at many universities around the world on his work.

 Personal life

-Hamilton was married to Hannelore Pfeifer, a doctoral student of German literature at Munich University, and had two children, Alexander and Sebastian.
+Hamilton was married to Hannelore Pfeifer, a doctoral student of German literature at LMU Munich, and had two children, Alexander and Sebastian.
 Following her death in 1973, Hamilton married Outi Palovesi in 1976 and together, they had two more children, Nick and Christian.
 In 2005, the marriage was dissolved and Hamilton married his third wife, Raynel Shepard, in 2006.
 Shepard is a curriculum developer in ESL for the Boston Public Schools and a university lecturer in education.
 Nigel Hamilton is a United States citizen.